Posted on: May 29, 2025

 To begin, the state of Indiana has two types of employee permits:

-1. The Restricted Permit – for persons who are 19 and 20 years old.
+1. The Restricted Permit – for persons who are 18 to 20 years old.

 2. The Unrestricted Permit – for persons 21 and up.